Close Menu

 How to Use the Same WhatsApp Account on Two Android Phones

-1. Install WhatsApp on the Second Phone – Download and open the WhatsApp app on the second device.
-You’ll need to choose your language and accept the terms of use, tap on ‘Agree and Continue’ to continue.
+1. Download and open the WhatsApp app on the second device.
+Choose your preferred language and accept the terms of use, tap on ‘Agree and Continue‘ to move next.

-2. Link the Second Mobile Phone – Instead of entering a number, choose the option ‘Link this device to an existing account’.
+2. Don’t enter a number; choose the option ‘Link this device to an existing account‘.
 If you’re using a smartphone, tap on the three dots at the top right.
-A menu should pop up with the ‘Link to existing account’ option.
-After you select it, the QR code will appear on your screen.
+A menu should pop up with the ‘Link to existing account‘ option.
+Select it, and the QR code will appear on your screen.

-3. Scan the QR Code – On your primary phone, tap on ‘Settings’ in WhatsApp if you’re on an iPhone or the three little dots on Android.
-Then, select ‘Linked Devices’ and proceed to ‘Link a Device.’
-Then, your phone’s camera view will pop up.
-Point it toward the QR code on your second phone.
-They will automatically link up, and your chats will start loading – it might take a little while to open.
+3. On your primary phone, choose ‘Settings‘ in WhatsApp on an iPhone or the three little dots on Android.
+Then, select ‘Linked Devices‘ and proceed to ‘Link a Device,’ and your phone’s camera view will pop up.
+Scan the QR code with the camera on your second phone.
+It will link the account, and your WhatsApp chats will start loading.

 WhatsApp QR Code Screen to Link Devices